RobotsOnDrugs/Moo.NoBlockInput/README.md

 NoBlockInput hooks the call to [BlockInput()](https://learn.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-blockinput) from remote desktop software, preventing the application from being able to effectively call it and block user input.

 **Note:** in order to hook an API call in an application and pause its execution to hook before it can call the API, administrator privileges are required.
+Hooking SupRemo requires SYSTEM-level privileges, so a tool such as [PsExec](https://learn.microsoft.com/en-us/sysinternals/downloads/psexec) with the `-s` switch is required.
 Also note that it is outside the scope of this tool to unhide a screen that has been hidden by remote desktop software, although it is possible to do so.

 **Additional important note:** Windows Defender does not like this behavior and flags it as Win32/Wacapew.C!ml with "potentially unwanted behavior", which is apparently [a common false positive made by their AI](https://answers.microsoft.com/en-us/windows/forum/all/wacatac-false-positive-outbreak/0d92ef05-50db-4d12-92f4-fcfe8f0b966c) (note the "ml" prefix for "machine learning").
 It even [flags things made with PyInstaller](https://github.com/pyinstaller/pyinstaller/issues/5668) (lol).
 McAfee does not (yet?) flag this program and is more fun to use with scammers on your VM anyway.
 Evading AV is not a priority for this project, so you'll have to make an exclusion for whatever folder you place this in if Defender is giving you trouble.